Charleston Battery's home field is sold, redevelopment to start after the season

 The Medical University of South Carolina acquired the naming rights to the stadium in 2015.
 Its $185,000-a-year agreement expires at the end of this year.

-The sale of the property came up at a Berkeley County Council meeting earlier this year during a discussion of public tax incentives the stadium owner received years ago.
+The sale of the property came up at a Berkeley County Council meeting in March during a discussion of public tax incentives the stadium owner received years ago.

+The buyer has been an active developer in the Charleston region for years.